someodd/phorum/README.md

 ## Features

+Here are some features:

   * View threads as an ASCII-art text file
   * Navigate the board as a menu
   * Post threads and replies
   * Ban system
+  * Post rate limiting

 ## Features probably coming soon